BradPeng/space-shooter-game/README.md

 # space-shooter-game
-A basic 2D space shooter game.
+A basic arcade-style shooter game.
+To play, download and unzip brucepewpew1.5.1.zip and run Shooter.exe (Windows only).